HEALTHY HEART

 Regular Medical Check-ups:

-Regular visits to a healthcare provider can help in early detection and management of risk factors for cardiovascular diseases.
+Routine medical examinations can help in the early detection and management of cardiovascular risk factors.

 • null